Yash-Garg/TelegramCompanion-1/README.md

 Feel free to open an issue (or even better, send a **Pull Request**) for improving the bot's code. **Contributions** are very welcome !! :smiley:

-Note that a PR needs to reach a certain level of engagement before it gets merged.
-This criteria is kept to maintain the quality of the bot.
-Also we won't accept any PR that uses a external api key to work.
+Note that the PR needs to reach a certain level of engagement before it gets merged.
+This way we keep the quality of the bot intact.
+Also, we won't accept any PR that uses an external API key to work.
 PR to [TgCompanionPlugins](https://github.com/nitanmarcel/TgCompanionPlugins) instead

 When making a new pull request that brings a new feature make sure you use @client.CommandHandler(..) instead of the default @client.on(event)